rsumeeth/commclassroomOP/README.md

 # Community Classroom is OP
 -
-- Sumeeth says that this community is amazing.
+- Sumeeth Regonda says that this community is amazing.
 - Kunal made this change
 - I love MLH
 - More power to kunal. love the work which your are doing for the community.